KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-iFrame by alberttwong](https://github.com/alberttwong/MMM-iFrame)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-iFrame.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [iFrame by desertblade](https://github.com/desertblade/iFrame)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `iFrame.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-iFrame-GSlides by jharttech](https://github.com/jharttech/MMM-iFrame-GSlides)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-iFrame-GSlides.js`: Replace it with `MagicMirror²`.

 ## [MMM-iFrame-Ping by AgP42](https://github.com/AgP42/MMM-iFrame-Ping)